Underlord711/COSC425/README.md

 **Generate Graph** - Create a graph with chosen number of vertices and edge weights.
 Allows up to three edges per vertex and creates (number of vertices * 3) / 2 edges for the initial graph version.

+**Upload JSON** - Load a past/premade graph to the website for testing.

 **Show Matrix** - Show and hide an adjacency matrix that represents edges in the graph.
 Edges can be changed using the matrix and they will be updated on the graph when clicking out of the matrix.

 **Download JSON** - Download JSON file containing each graph version.
 Can choose JSON file to upload to create graph.